 Everything you need to know to be considered for admission to UCI.

 UCI uses a comprehensive review process.
-Most freshman applications are read by two trained reviewers for the minimum GPA requirement, completion of required college-preparatory coursework (A-G), required tests, and demonstrated academic achievements, activities, talents, and skills — all in the context of your circumstances and experiences.
+Freshman applications are reviewed for completion of required college-preparatory coursework ("a-g"), required tests, demonstrated academic achievements, activities, talents, and skills — all in the context of your circumstances and experiences.
 We consider all information provided in your application, including your answers to the personal insight questions.

 - If you are a California resident, you must receive a 3.0 GPA or higher in the required “a-g” subjects during grades 10 and 11

-- If you are a non-California resident, you must have a minimum 3.4 GPA in the required "a-g" subjects in order to be eligible for the UC System
+- If you are a non-California resident, you must have a minimum 3.4 GPA in the required "a-g" subjects; all other requirements for admission are the same as for California residents

-A. Two years of history/social science — One year of world history, cultures and geography and one year of U.S. history OR one half-year of U.S. history and one half-year of American government or civics
+A. Two years of history/social science — One year of world or European history, cultures and geography, and one year of U.S. history or one half-year of U.S. history and one half-year of American government or civics

 B. Four years of English